 1 SHEET + is an attempt to make a nice looking, good performing small boat out of a single sheet of plywood.
 With a 30" beam and a length of 88", the boat achieves 4 mph with a trolling motor.
 Of course it can be rowed and paddled too.
 Costing about $100 to construct, and capable of a 6 foot 190 pound occupant, it can be many things to many people.
 Stable and strong, and it fits in most any vehicle for transport.
 (Aug 2011)

-The 4 CORO-HULLS, is a combination of four different, but similar, plastic-hull designs constructed of 1 sheet of 4 MM COROPLAST material.
-The plans detail the SKIFF design (shown), the most complicated, but also apply to the 3 others; Pram, Kayak and Jon Boat as well.
+The 4 + CORO-HULLS, is a combination of four different, but similar, plastic-hull designs constructed of 1 sheet of 4 MM COROPLAST material.
+The plans detail the SKIFF design (shown), the most complicated, but also apply to the a few others; Pram, Kayak, Jon Boat and Canoe as well.
 Each weighs less than 20 pounds, and all will fold and fit in just about any vehicle.
 Two designs can be trolling motor powered, and all can be easily paddled.
 These are ideal for the beginner, as they are unsinkable and easy to handle.
-FREE (April 2014)
+(June 2014)

 APRIL LOVE is a unique 4 module, multi-purpose small boat, inspired by Paul Austin.
 It can be configured as a rowboat or can be trolling motor powered.
 But, with the addition of a stern module it can become a day sailer !
 Because each module is less than 4' x 18" x 15", it can be stored or transported just about anywhere.
 Strong and stable, it also includes buoyancy cells for safety.
 Only 3 sheets of plywood required.
 (Feb 2012)